 Read on to learn more about employee recognition, why it’s important, why you should have an employee recognition program, and how to utilize it in the workplace.

 - Why It’s Important To Recognize Good Employees

 - How To Show Recognition for Employees

 Why It’s Important To Recognize Good Employees

-When employees feel appreciated, they put in more effort and, in turn, are happier.
+When employees feel appreciated, they put in more effort, are more engaged and, in turn, are happier.

 According to the Society for Human Resource Management, 79% of employees work harder due to recognition in the workplace.